GetWellClinic/ai-moa/gwc-aimee/Readme.md

 *"Aimee" was the name of an actual MOA who once worked with us at Get Well Clinic.
 We pay tribute to the many MOA's who have worked at our clinic, who managed to keep their cool in the face of patient suffering, and still provided excellent customer service in this demanding and thankless occupation.
-We hope this project will help reduce the health care team's administrative burden, so we can dedicate ourselves to the very human activity that is health care.*
+We hope this project will help reduce the healthcare team's administrative burden, so we can dedicate ourselves to the very human activity that is healthcare.*

 ### Requirements: ###